shardulsrivastava/image-diff/README.md

  ## Tests

 To make sure that this utility works fine, i have setup github actions workflow to run tests on **Windows and Mac OSX**.
-Build is triggered on every push to the repo and tests run everytime to make sure that this utility works on both       environments.
+Build is triggered on every push to the repo and tests run every time to make sure that this utility works on both       environments.